How do I get into a career in business?

 If you’re not sure which area of business you want to work in, some training programmes aimed at non-graduates offer the opportunity to try out different jobs in different functions.
 Marketing, HR and sales are often options.
 PR and management consulting don’t tend to be.
 For most other opportunities you need to know which type of business job you want before you apply.

 Higher apprenticeships and degree apprenticeships involve working as a paid employee while studying part-time for a qualification, with your course fees paid by your employer.
 As the name suggests, on a degree apprenticeship this will be a university degree; qualifications offered on higher apprenticeships vary.
 There are also some similar opportunities with different names, such as fast start programme.
 Programmes tend to last between one and four years.

-To get onto a business degree apprenticeship or higher apprenticeship you typically need a minimum of five GCSEs at grade A*–C/9–4, including maths and English, as well as two or three A levels (or equivalent).
-Some set minimum grades or UCAS points, typically between 80 and 120.
+To get onto a business degree apprenticeship or higher apprenticeship you typically need GCSEs, as well as A levels (or equivalent).
+Some set minimum grades or UCAS points.

-Employers offering programmes that allow you to try out different areas include Nestlé's chartered manager degree apprentice programme and Morrisons' degree apprenticeships.
+Employers offering programmes that allow you to try out different areas have included Nestlé's chartered manager degree apprentice programme and Morrisons' degree apprenticeships.

 Having a degree can be an advantage when getting into HR, but it is not essential.

 As an alternative, you may be able to find an entry-level HR job that isn’t part of a formal programme and work your way up.
 Some entry-level positions will take school leavers without having completed the above programmes, though you’ll need to get some office administration experience first.
 Relevant jobs include HR asssistant and HR admin assistant.
 However, other companies tend to favour graduates over school leavers for these entry-level vacancies.